ChrysalisTeam/chrysalis/Readme.rst

 Common setup
 ---------------

-Due to some remaining incompatibilities in restructuredtext-to-pdf plugins, the toolchain is still under Python2.7, and uses some old versions of its dependencies.
-As a result, an error *"[ERROR] createpdf.py:565 Can't find cover template assets/pdf_cover.tpl, using default"* still happens for now, but it doesn't prevent PDF generation.

-To use it, create a python2.7 virtual environments (see https://virtualenv.pypa.io/en/latest/) and **activate it**.
+Create a python virtual environments (see https://virtualenv.pypa.io/en/latest/) and **activate it**; python 3.7 has been tested, other recent python3 versions should work too.

 Then install common dependencies, from inside the root folder of the repository::